jellinki/linkblog/_posts/2023-09-17-gradecalc.md

     // Setup score element and attributes
     var score = document.createElement("input"); // input element
     score.id = currentIndex;  // id of input element
-    score.onkeydown = calculator // Each key triggers event (using function as a value) score.type = "number"; // Use text type to allow typing multiple characters score.name = "score";  // name is used to group all "score" elements (array) score.style.textAlign = "right";
+    score.onkeydown = calculator; // Each key triggers event (using function as a value) score.type = "number"; // Use text type to allow typing multiple characters score.name = "score";  // name is used to group all "score" elements (array) score.style.textAlign = "right";